mdjanzen/ha-sky_tonight/README.md

 5) Search for 'Sky Tonight' and click the three dot menu besides it.
 6) Click Download.
 7) Finally, refresh your browser window.
+8) Restart Home Assistant
+9) Navigate to Settings > Devices & services
+10) Click add integtion at the bottom right
+11) Search for 'Sky Tonight'
+12) Click to Add
+13) Select the celestial objects you care about
+14) Click submit

 ### Manual